fourthespada/ChainChronicle-AutoHotkey/README.md

 Double click the script & watch your notifications pane for the green "H"

 Place Bluestacks on top left corner of the monitor and start Chain Chronicle.

+Make sure your sell screen is arranged by "Acquired".
+Make sure to LOCK your CARDS since the script will automatically sell all the latest cards and then some.

+MAKE SURE TO LOCK THE CARDS YOU DON'T WANT TO SELL.

 F5 to start script
 Pause key to pause